zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Parasite_RNA_Extraction/Parasite_RNA_Extraction.md

     - Transfer thawed samples to Safelock tubes.

     - Lock tubes tightly, transfer to TissueLyser LT.
 Balance tubes.
-Lyse at 30/s for 3 mins., then incubate for 3 mins. on ice, then another 30/s for 3 mins.
+Lyse at 30/s for 3 min., then incubate for 3 min. on ice, then another 30/s. for 3 min.

-    - Beads may not ‘bash’ using the system at 30/s, if no sound is heard, increase the speed to 36/s for 10 seconds then drop it back to 30/s.
+    - Beads may not ‘bash’ using the system at 30/s., if no sound is heard, increase the speed to 36/s. for 10 seconds then drop it back to 30/s.

 3. Zymo Column Purification